TDBTECHNO/AI_FACE/README.md

 AI code for Person_Detection
 Hello Micheal, I prepare a small project for you which is to detect human at real time.
 The main aim of the project is to detect face of a human at real time whenver the person is driving a car or a boat.
 We have used two model.
-HAAR CASCADE CLASSIFIER and SSDMOBILENET.
-To train and check the inference of a model, w just train it using some images and get the accurate results.
-Here i am explaining how to test and run it by yourself.
+To train and check the inference of a model, Here i am explaining how to test and run it by yourself.

 Python Installation for UBUNTU:
 1.Open the terminal through search box via Ctrl+Alt+T or searching for “Terminal” from app launcher.
 When it opens, run command to add the PPA: